 “the firstborn from the dead”

 Jesus’ resurrection marks a new order of immortality (I Cor.
 15:20).
-His resurrection also signals the triumph over death (Heb 2:14; I John 3:8).
+His resurrection also signals the triumph over death (Heb 2:14; 1 John 3:8).

-Since Jesus rose from the dead he deserves our worship and focus.
+Since Jesus rose from the dead, he deserves our worship and focus.

 Some of us get our eyes on people at work.
-At times we can handle people in our social life but we cannot at the business.
-With some, they can handle business but not social life.
+At times we can handle people in our social life, but we cannot at the business.
+With some, they can handle business but not their social life.
 Others cannot get along with people at church.
 It depends on the circumstances we face.

-Another category of self pity is things.
+Another category of self-pity is things.
 Some people want things.
 Oh, how they want things.
 Someone else has something they do not have.
 They violate the principle of focus on Christ.
 They get their eyes off the Lord and put them on things.
 There is an experience that stops Satan in his tracks — the experience of putting Jesus Christ in the place of preeminence in our lives.
 Unless Jesus Christ is preeminent, we will never, never orient to life.

-Others wish for the day they can get out of their marriage.
+Others wish for the day when they can get out of their marriage.
 They might as well stop looking because happiness is not right around the corner.
 We need to look to the wonder of Jesus Christ.